Technical Instruction History

 TPI-25: Consistency of Eligibility Data Elements: Level 2

-This TPI expands upon TPI-15 and checks for consistency between RESTRICTED-BENEFIT-CODE and other data elements in accordance the Restricted Benefits Code reporting guidance released to states.
+This TPI expands upon TPI-15 and checks for consistency between RESTRICTED-BENEFIT-CODE and other data elements in accordance the Restricted Benefits Code reporting technical instruction released to states.
 There is a potential data quality issue when the following exist:

 - Eligible beneficiaries with WAIVER-TYPE equal to “24” (1115 Family Planning demonstration) and with RESTRICTED-BENEFIT-CODE other than “6” (Individual is eligible for Medicaid or Medicaid-Expansion CHIP but only entitled to restricted benefits for family planning services),

 - Eligible beneficiaries with RESTRICTED-BENEFIT-CODE equal to “C” (Individual is eligible for Separate CHIP dental coverage) that are not coded with CHIP-CODE equal to “3” (Individual was not Medicaid-Expansion CHIP eligible, but was included in separate Title XXI CHIP program for the month),